 Few organizations have had to endure the scrutiny that Peoples Temple and Jonestown have endured and experienced in the full glare of public opinion.
 Our theme being human migration, it is time to ask without the credentials of a historian whether Peoples Temple made a unique contribution to the record in quantity or quality of human migration.

 The migrations noted in history or other literature have been uniformly ethnic, with an ethnic bond as the cementing factor binding the migrants.
 The audacious story of Noah in the Hebrew scriptures begins as a natural disaster with a single family evacuated, and ends with a series of unexplained migrations that suggest a kind of anthropology, assigning for some readers specific racial types to specific lands.
-Some migrations were in visions and should be called by the proper name, whether it was Moors into Europe or Arabs into Africa.
+Some migrations were invasions and should be called by the proper name, whether it was Moors into Europe or Arabs into Africa.
 The well-known ones of the 20th century, after India’s independence, for the creation of Pakistan, Israel, and Bangladesh, were full Beva, the same stunt of ethnic solidarity.

 The second half of the 20th century was the period of Peoples Temple and its movement into Guyana.
-This migration to Guyana was not done not for the improvement of his group’s solidarity.
-Compared with many other movements, it was not the large migration.
+This migration to Guyana was not done not for the improvement of this group’s solidarity.
+Compared with many other movements, it was not a large migration.
 And it’s hardly marked by quantitative and qualitative differences from previous migrations.
 Peoples Temple had developed a bi-racial movement in Northern California, and when it moved to Guyana, it remained Black and White.
 Jones’ very features, with the public face and primary leader being white with a Black majority, was more concerned with a non-segregated life with equal rights and respect than with leadership roles.
 This reality, without direct interviews such as conducted with survivors by this writer, justified the scholars’ early comparison of its structure with that of a slave plantation.

 The paranoia which deprived Jonestown residents in general of ordinary freedoms has been examined elsewhere.
 Purely as a migration movement, however, Peoples Temple has made a contribution to history.
 Even allowing for unrecorded incidents of racial defensiveness, it was a movement that united members of two races in the USA and in their new home.
 These two races maintained a relationship to the end, and they were comfortable living with each other.
 The chapter in my book titled “Solving US Race Problems Abroad” made the argument about the futility of such an attempt outside of the society.
 In this article, the point made is that, purely as a migration movement, it was a unique achievement which I may be permitted to describe as a contribution.
 Even though Jim Jones was the main architect, it was a collective achievement, a venture impossible without the common purpose and determination of hundreds.